elburch/blazor-finance/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The relationship of financial entities is important for creating an accurate projection of retirement,  They have a hierarchical releationship and should generally be created in the following order:
+The relationship of financial entities is important for creating an accurate projection of retirement.
+They have a hierarchical releationship and should generally be created in the following order:

 ### Institutions
 Insitutions are the base entity used to create a portfolio.
 It is possible to receive Income directly from an Institution, but for the most part they are intended to be a parent for Accounts.